DSI++: Updating Transformer Memory with New Documents: Implicit Forgetting: SAM

-Memorization (or indexing) is a primary task in the DSI paradigm \citep{tay2022transformer} where the goal is to learn a neural corpus indexer that takes document content as input and maps it to a document identifier (docid).
-Under unstructured atomic docid representation strategy, each docid is assigned a unique token / class label.
-Now given the large number of documents in the corpus (even more than a million), memorization constitutes an instance of challenging extreme classification setting \citep{bengio2019extreme}.
+Memorization (or indexing) is a primary task in the DSI paradigm where the goal is to learn a neural corpus indexer that takes document content as input and maps it to a document identifier (docid).
+Under the unstructured atomic docid representation strategy, each docid is assigned a unique token/class label.
+Now given a large number of documents in the corpus (even more than a million), memorization constitutes an instance of challenging extreme classification setting \citep{bengio2019extreme}.
 Furthermore, for every class, we have only one labeled example (i.e., document and its identifier), making this task setup rare.
-Motivated by this largely unexplored setup, we investigate the learning dynamics for the memorization task over the course of training.
+Motivated by this largely unexplored setup, we investigate the learning dynamics for the memorization task throughout training.

-\textbf{Forgetting events.} In Figure \ref{fig:forgettingBase_indexing_accuracy}, we visualize the indexing accuracy for T5-Base model, optimized with Adafactor \citep{shazeer2018adafactor}, and note that the model performance fluctuates a lot over the course of training, thereby suggesting unstable memorization.
+\paragraph{Forgetting events.} In Figure \ref{fig:forgettingBase_indexing_accuracy}, we visualize the indexing accuracy for the T5-Base model, optimized with Adafactor \citep{shazeer2018adafactor}.
+We note that the model performance fluctuates throughout training, suggesting unstable memorization.
 We hypothesize that the model continuously undergoes the forgetting phenomenon wherein subsequent mini-batch updates interfere with the previously memorized documents.
-To differentiate this phenomenon from forgetting due to adding new documents, we refer to earlier one as \textit{implicit forgetting} and the latter as \textit{explicit forgetting}.
-To quantify instability during memorization, we compute forgetting event \citep{toneva2018empirical} statistics. \textit{Forgetting event} is defined when an individual document goes from being classified correctly (mapped to correct docid) to incorrectly over the course of memorization.
-In Figure \ref{fig:forgettingBase_forgetting_events}, we plot the cumulative histogram of forgetting events and see that almost $88\%$ of the documents undergo forgetting at least once, thus, validating our hypothesis about implicit forgetting.
+To differentiate this phenomenon from forgetting due to adding new documents, we refer to the earlier one as \textit{implicit forgetting} and the latter as \textit{explicit forgetting}.
+To quantify instability during memorization, we compute forgetting event \citep{toneva2018empirical} statistics. \textit{Forgetting event} is defined when an individual document goes from being classified correctly (mapped to correct docid) to incorrectly throughout memorization.
+In Figure \ref{fig:forgettingBase_forgetting_events}, we plot the cumulative histogram of forgetting events where almost $88\%$ of the documents undergo forgetting at least once, validating our hypothesis about implicit forgetting.